SLASSCOM/slasscom-bootcamp-curriculum/working-with-data/01-intro-to-db-systems.md

 ## Lesson 1

-> What is data & overview on Databases
+> What is data & overview on Databases.

 <dl>
 <dt>Self Learning Duration</dt>